 From time to time we would like to send you details of reports, promotions, offers, networking and client events and general information about the industry sectors which we think might be of interest to you.
-If you consent to us contacting you for marketing purposes if you have consented though should you receive any material in error please email email@example.com.
+We will only contact you for marketing purposes if you have consented though should you receive any material in error please email email@example.com.

 Changes to our Privacy Notice